Project Management : Conventional vs Non-conventional

 Project Management :

-The Project management is a technique to apply different skills, methods, tools, and technology to ensure the productivity.
-Project management requires a group of people with various abilities and aptitudes.
+Project management is a technique to apply different skills, methods, tools, and technology to ensure productivity.
+It requires a group of people with various abilities and aptitudes.
 Hence, those individuals are in charge of planning and executing the undertaking targets (project objectives).
 It is important to realize that each project takes after a project life cycle.
 A sound project plan and design can mean the distinction between failure and success.